 Google Alerts is free, well-known, and easy to set up, but the results are lacking.
 It only takes a few missed mentions or annoying mismatched alerts to outweigh the advantages of Google Alerts.

-Ease your search for a Google Alerts alternative by trying out Prowly’s Media Monitoring featuring full search capabilities at no cost with a 7-day free trial period to decide if it’s the right tool for you.
+Ease your search for a Google Alerts alternative by trying out Prowly’s Media Monitoring, featuring full search capabilities at no cost, with a free 7-day trial to decide if it’s the right tool.

 The perks of the best Google Alert alternatives